tursodatabase/libsql/doc/tcl_extension_intro.md

 passed to the Tcl command named "unknown".
-In the tclshext-augmented Tcl environment, that procedure is implemented by C code which treats commands with a leading '.' specially, by attempting to find them in the shell's repertoire of dot commands.
+In the tclshext-augmented Tcl environment, that procedure is implemented by C code which treats a purported command with a leading '.' specially, by attempting to find it in the shell's repertoire of dot commands.
-If found (unambiguously), they are executed then, and the result (such as it is) returned to the caller.
+If found (unambiguously), it is then executed and the result (such as it is) returned to the caller.
+(footnote: The sqlite3 dot commands return the empty result on success.)
-So, assuming there is a dot command invokable as .dotcmd, (which could happen if another extension provided it), it can be found and executed from the Tcl execution environment with arguments as collected and expanded by the Tcl interpreter.
+So, assuming there is a dot command invokable as .dotcmd, (which there could be if another extension provided it), it can be found and executed from the Tcl execution environment with arguments as collected and expanded by the Tcl interpreter.